jpowerj/dsps/ch03/03-07-multivariate.md

 probability for random vectors.
-An n-dimensional random vector X has coordinates that are conditionally independent given Z if the conditional p.f., p.d.f., or p.f./p.d.f. g(x|z) of X given Z = z factors into
+An n-dimensional random vector X has coordinates that are conditionally independent given Z if the conditional p.f., p.d.f., or p.f./p.d.f. g(x|z) of X given Z = z factors into i=1 gi(xi |z).
+There are versions of Bayes’ theorem, the law of total probability, and all future theorems about random variables and random vectors conditional on an arbitrary additional random vector.
-"n
-i=1 gi(xi
-|z).
-There are versions of Bayes’ theorem, the law of total
-probability, and all future theorems about random variables and random vectors conditional on an arbitrary additional random vector.

 (sec-3-7-9)=
-# Exercises
+# 3.7.9 Exercises

 1. Suppose that three random variables X1, X2, and X3
 have a continuous joint distribution with the following